BartoszCichecki/LenovoLegionToolkit/README.md

 ## FAQ

+#### Why is my antivirus reporting that the installer contains a virus/trojan/malware?

+LLT makes us of many low-level Windows APIs that can be falsely flagged by antiviruses as suspicious, resulting in a false-positive.
+LLT is open source and can easily be audited by anyone who has any doubts as to what this software does.
+All installers are built directly on GitHub with GitHub Actions, so that there is no doubt what they contain.
+This problem could be solved by signing all code, but I can't afford spending hundreds of dollars per year for an Extended Validation certificate.

+If you downloaded the installer from this projects website, you shouldn't worry - the warning is a false-positive.
+That said, if you can help with resolving this issue, let's get in touch.

 #### My motherboard was replaced and now LLT gives me incompatible message.
 What do I do?

 Sometimes new motherboard does not contain correct model numbers and serial numbers.
 You should try [this tutorial](https://laptopwiki.eu/index.php/guides-and-tutorials/important-bios-related-guides/recover-original-model-sku-values/) to try and recover them.
 If that method does not succeed, you can workaround by going to `%LOCALAPPDATA%\LenovoLegionToolkit` and creating an `args.txt` file.
 Inside that file paste `--skip-compat-check`.
 This will disable all compatibility checks in LLT.
 Use this workaround only if correct model number, serial number etc. can't be restored.